sireeshaReddy9/life-skills/Technical Paper on OOPS.md

 ## Inheritance
 The child class acquiring all the properties and behaviors of a parent object, it is known as inheritance.
 It provides code reusability.
 It is used to achieve runtime polymorphism.There are 3 methods in overriden.special and inherited methods.The method which is in parent class and the body is modified then it is overriden.The method which is just inherited then it is inherited method.The methods which are not in parent class and written in child classes then it is specialized methods.
 For overriding methods there are 3 rules:
-1.child class should maintain same access modifier as parent or greater.
+* child class should maintain same access modifier as parent or greater.
-2.overriden methods should have same return type as parent.
+* overriden methods should have same return type as parent.
-3.Return type should be different provided there should be "is-a" Relationship and are called co-variant return types.
+* Return type should be different provided there should be "is-a" Relationship and are called co-variant return types.
 ## Polymorphism
 If one task is performed in different ways, it is known as polymorphism.
 For example: to convince the customer differently, to draw something, for example, shape, triangle, rectangle, etc.
 In Java, we use method overloading and method overriding to achieve polymorphism.
 Another example can be to speak something; for example, a man can be husband,brother,boyfriend,son,son-in-law etc. child object parent reference but the limitation is we can't directly access the specialized methods of child class.by downcasting we can achieve that.
 ## Abstraction
 Hiding internal implementation and showing functionality only to the user is known as abstraction.
 For example, phone call, we do not know the internal processing.
 In Java, we use abstract class and interface to achieve abstraction.
 Abstract class consists Abstract methods.we can't create instance of abstract class.we can't give abstarct and final at a time because we can't inherit then class can't be completed.Abstract classes are not pure abstract classes.to achieve 100% abstraction we use interfaces.
 ## Encapsulation
 Binding (or wrapping) code and data together into a single unit are known as encapsulation.providing sceurity for important part of an object.we use access modifiers for providing security.
 For example, a capsule, it is wrapped with different medicines.
 A Java class is the example of encapsulation.
 Java bean is the fully encapsulated class because all the data members are private here.
 ## Advantage of OOPs over Procedure-Oriented Programming Language
 * OOPs makes development and maintenance easier, whereas, in a procedure-oriented programming language, it is not easy to manage if code grows as project size increases.
 *  OOPs provides data hiding, whereas, in a procedure-oriented programming language, global data can be accessed from anywhere.
 *  Global Data OOPs provides the ability to simulate real-world event much more effectively.
 We can provide the solution of real word problem if we are using the Object-Oriented Programming language.
 ## What is the difference between an object-oriented programming language and object-based programming language?
 Object-based programming language follows all the features of OOPs except Inheritance.
 JavaScript and VBScript are examples of object-based programming languages.